ErikKalkoken/janice/README.md

 - Export parts of a JSON file into a new file or to clipboard
 - Copy values to clipboard
 - Single executable file, no installation required
-- Desktop app that runs on Windows, Linux and macOS (experimental)
+- Desktop app that runs on Windows, Linux and macOS
 - Automatic dark and light theme

 ## Screenshots